calgo-lab/green-db/landing-page/landing_page/landing-page.md

 :: section div.container div.row
 ::: column.weight=5

-Here we present GreenDB, a database that collects products from European online shops on a weekly basis.
+GreenDB is a publicly available database of sustainable products, scraped from European online shops on a weekly basis.
 As proxy for the products’ sustainability, it relies on sustainability labels, which are evaluated by experts.

 The GreenDB schema extends the well-known schema.org Product definition and can be readily integrated into existing product catalogs to improve sustainability information available for search and recommendation experiences.

 ::: column.weight=3
 [Data](https://zenodo.org/record/6576662){.btn}[Publications](#publications){.btn}[Demos](/demo){.btn}[Github](https://github.com/calgo-lab/green-db/){.btn}